mennatarek1d/olist-delivery-performance-analysis/README.md

   </tr>
 </table>

-3. **2018 got unpredictable.** In 2017, late orders followed a normal seasonal pattern (one peak, November).
+2. **2018 got unpredictable.** In 2017, late orders followed a normal seasonal pattern (one peak, November).
 In 2018, spikes happened all over the calendar — Feb, May, Aug, and a big one in March (1,496 late orders) — which points to operational problems, not just seasonal demand.
 <table>
   <tr>
     <td width="50%"><img src="images/late_orders_2017.png" alt="late_orders2017"></td>
     <td width="50%"><img src="images/late_orders_2018.png" alt="late_orders2018"></td>
   </tr>
 </table>
-5. **March's spike traces to one route.** SP → CE hit a 53% late rate that month, caused by one seller's performance dropping sharply.
+3. **March's spike traces to one route.** SP → CE hit a 53% late rate that month, caused by one seller's performance dropping sharply.
 That pushed CE's customer late rate to 51% — the worst of any state.
 <table>
   <tr>
     <td width="50%"><img src="images/ce_route.png" alt="late_orders2017"></td>
   </tr>
 </table>

-6. **In-state delivery works fine.
+4. **In-state delivery works fine.
 Cross-state doesn't.** SP → SP is only 6.78% late.
 But SP → AL is 23%, SP → CE is 19%, and PR → BA is 18%.
-Almost all sellers are based in SP, while the worst-performing states (AL, MA, CE) barely have any local sellers.
+Almost all sellers are based in SP

+5. **High-risk states have limited local seller coverage**: AL (22.22%), MA (21.36%), and CE (18.80%) had some of the highest late-order rates.

-7. **Carrier transit time isn't the main issue.** It only dropped slightly (27 → 25 days), too small to explain the late-rate increase.
+6. **Carrier transit time isn't the main issue.** It only dropped slightly (27 → 25 days), too small to explain the late-rate increase.

 ## Recommendations